ErikDahlinghaus/openstack-chef-repo/README.md

 # openstack-chef-repo
 Derived from: https://github.com/openstack/openstack-chef-repo

-This cookbook uses `chef-client` in solo mode to install openstack components on multiple nodes.
+This project uses `rake` to execute `chef-client` in solo mode to install openstack components on multiple nodes.
+We heavily leverage the official openstack cookbooks [`openstack/cookbook-openstack-*`](https://github.com/openstack?q=cookbook-openstack-) to do the hard work.
 We encapsulate the configuration of the entire openstack system in [`environments/corista-openstack.json`](environments/corista-openstack.json).
 We describe our nodes and override necessary configuration in [`roles/`](roles).

 > **NOTE!**: `environment.override_attributes` overrides `role.override_attributes`, so care must be taken when setting attributes in the environment file

+We use [`sites-cookbooks/corista-openstack`](site-cookbooks/corista-openstack) to patch things in the existing [`openstack/cookbook-openstack-*`](https://github.com/openstack?q=cookbook-openstack-) cookbooks or add functionality.

 Currently we operate two nodes, a [controller](roles/corista-openstack-controller.json) node and a [compute1](roles/corista-openstack-compute1.json) node.
-We use [`sites-cookbooks/corista-openstack`](site-cookbooks/corista-openstack) to patch things in the existing [`openstack/cookbook-openstack-*`](https://github.com/openstack?q=cookbook-openstack-) cookbooks or add functionality.

 # Prereqs
 Two machines with at least two NICs each.
 A fresh install of Ubuntu 16 server, and a default user named `corista`.
 Hostnames of the machines should be `controller`, and `compute1` respectively.